-Though fixed-rate car loans are still the most popular, lenders are slowly beginning to offer variable-rate options as well.
+Though fixed-rate car loans are still the most popular, lenders are slowly beginning to offer variable-rate car loans as well.
 A variable-rate loan can offer lower rates if the economy takes a downturn.
 But they can also rise suddenly, making it a somewhat risky option.

 What is a variable-rate car loan?

-While the benefit of this means you could see lower rates when the economy is stable or on the decline, there’s also the risk of the prime rate skyrocketing during periods of prosperity.
+While the benefit of getting a variable-rate car loan means you could see lower rates when the economy is stable or on the decline, there’s also the risk of the prime rate skyrocketing during periods of prosperity.
 And if your lender doesn’t have a variable rate cap, there’s no limit to how high your interest rate could go.
 Learn all about car loan interest rates here.

 Compare fixed-rate car loans

 Most car loans on the market will be fixed-rate loans.
 So to help you compare your options, we’ve compiled a list of fixed-rate car loan providers in the table below.
 Click the green button to get a quote.
 You can learn more about fixed-rate car loans in our full guide here.

 3 factors to consider with variable-rate car loans

 To avoid ending up in a bad financial situation, pay extra attention to these factors before taking out a variable-rate car loan:

 - Loan term.
 A variable-rate car loan with a longer term means there’s more time for your rate to fluctuate, which ups the risk of ending up with high monthly repayments that are difficult to afford.

 - Rate cap.
 Look into whether your lender offers a maximum variable rate — if not, there’s no limit to how high your rate could soar.
 This could lead to unaffordable repayments, increasing your risk of default.